My Australia Awards Story: Forging lifelong connections

 Now that you're back, how are you making a difference in your field/community?

-Mia Opendo graduated with a Master of Laws degree from the University of Melbourne last 2024.
+Mia Opendo completed her Master of Laws from the University of Melbourne in 2024.